-In July, we redeemed the outstanding principal balance of the 5.75% Notes at a price of \$248.4 million plus accrued interest.
-The redemption of the 5.75% Notes resulted in a \$6.8 million loss on debt extinguishment, which will be recorded in the third quarter of 2022.
+In July 2022, we redeemed the outstanding principal balance of the 5.75% Senior Notes ("5.75% Notes") at a purchase price of \$248.4 million plus accrued interest.
+The excess of the purchase price over the carrying value, plus the write-off of unamortized issuance costs on the par value, resulted in a \$6.8 million loss on debt extinguishment.
+The 5.75% Notes were an obligation of our holding company.

 See Note 7 - "Debt" in our Annual Report on Form 10-K for the year ended December 31, 2021 for additional information pertaining to our debt obligations.
-As of June 30, 2022 we are in compliance with all of our debt covenants.
+As of September 30, 2022 we are in compliance with all of our debt covenants.